launchscout/curriculum/baseCS/graphs.md

 ```

 * Given one city, calculate the path to another.
-* Implement BFS and DFS.
-Are the results different?
 * Use whatever language makes you happiest :)
 * Write tests, preferably TDD